xLPMG/bareiron/README.md

 For microcontrollers, see the section on **compilation** below.

 ## Compilation
 Before compiling, you'll need to dump registry data from a vanilla Minecraft server.
 On Linux, this can be done automatically using the `extract_registries.sh` script.
 Otherwise, the manual process is as follows: create a folder called `notchian` here, and put a Minecraft server JAR in it.
-Then, follow [this guide](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Data_Generators) to dump all of the registries.
-Finally, run `build_registries.js` with `node`, `bun`, or `deno`.
+Then, follow [this guide](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Data_Generators) to dump all of the registries (use the _second_ command with the `--all` flag).
+Finally, run `build_registries.js` with either [bun](https://bun.sh/), [node](https://nodejs.org/en/download), or [deno](https://docs.deno.com/runtime/getting_started/installation/).

-- To target Linux, install `gcc` and run `./build.sh`
+- To compile on Linux, install `gcc` and run `./build.sh`.
+- For compiling on Windows, there are a few options:
+  - To compile a native Windows binary: install [MSYS2](https://www.msys2.org/) and open the "MSYS2 MINGW64" shell.
+From there, run `pacman -Sy mingw-w64-x86_64-gcc`, navigate to this project's directory, and run `./build.sh`.
-- To target Windows, install [MSYS2](https://www.msys2.org/), and open the "MSYS2 MSYS" shell once installed.
+  - To compile a MSYS2-linked binary: install [MSYS2](https://www.msys2.org/), and open the "MSYS2 MSYS" shell.
 From there, install `gcc` (run `pacman -Sy gcc`), navigate to this project's directory and run `./build.sh`.
-Alternatively, install WSL and use `gcc`.
-Otherwise, there's no platform-native solution for Windows currently.
+  - To compile and run a Linux binary from Windows: install WSL, and from there install `gcc` and run `./build.sh` in this project's directory.
 - To target an ESP variant, set up a PlatformIO project (select the ESP-IDF framework, **not Arduino**) and clone this repository on top of it.
 See **Configuration** below for further steps.
 For better performance, consider changing the clock speed and enabling compiler optimizations.
 If you don't know how to do this, there are plenty of resources online.

 ## Configuration